 Starting with the wheelbarrow push, this was the one I was most excited to try.
 I love this movement – it’s challenging, and it’s fun.
 With the handles sitting low on the frame in this position, it encourages a proper hip hinge to start.
 Once fully extended, you feel the combination of the plate weight and magnetic resistance.
 The 2″ (51mm) diameter handle taxes your grip, your traps and lats get blown up, and your core must stay rigid to perform the carry.
 You may have heard the term “farm strength” or some version of it – if you want to be farm strong, load up the XT3 and wheel around the block a few times a week (cowboy hat is optional).

 The “X-Drive,” as Xebex calls it, is another favorite that takes advantage of the unique handles on the XT3.
 By pressing your shoulders into the taller handles and using your hands on the shorter handles, you can drive yourself into the sled and push hard through the legs.
 I especially like this one with the magnetic resistance turned up higher and with some uphill terrain.
-I'll also add that I think this is one that could benefit the most from higher resistance.
+I feel this movement benefited the most from the increased resistance in the new magnetron.

-Overall, I'm pleased with the performance of the XT3, especially with its unique movement options.
-While I really appreciate the added levels of resistance, I do wish the highest setting delivered a bigger punch.
+Overall, I’m pleased with the performance of the XT3, especially with its unique movement options.
+However, I think there’s an opportunity to improve the front pull by increasing the height of the hooks.

 Aesthetically, the XT3 is a bit of a mixed bag for me.
 On the one hand, it’s just an impressive-looking machine.
 The design, the shape, the “gear shift,” etc… all positively strike the eye.